 Accommodation prices in Mykonos vs Santorini

 Generally speaking though, it's easier to find budget hotels in Santorini, even in peak season.
+This comes as a surprise to some people.

 Like mentioned above, hotels on the caldera side of the island are very popular.
 Despite their high prices, they can get booked months in advance.